tenzir/tenzir/web/docs/setup/configure.md

 # Configure

-Tenzir offers several mechanisms to adjust configuration options on startup.
+The following options exist to adjust the configuration on startup:

 1. Command-line arguments
 2. Environment variables
 3. Configuration files
 4. Compile-time defaults

-These mechanisms are sorted by precedence, i.e., command-line arguments override environment variables, which override configuration file settings.
+These options are sorted by precedence, i.e., command-line arguments override environment variables, which override configuration file settings.
 Compile-time defaults can only be changed by [rebuilding Tenzir from source](build.md).

+Let's discuss the first three options in more detail.

 ## Command Line